rach/rach.github.io/_posts/2015-08-14-handling-race-condition-insert-with-sqlalchemy.md

                                   V
 {% endhighlight %}

-In the example able the race condition got handled and the code can continue as expected without having to rollback all the transaction!
+In the example above, the race condition got handled and the code can continue as expected without having to rollback all the transaction!

-This workflow can be translated into Python and SQLAlchemy
+This workflow can be translated into Python and SQLAlchemy:

 {% highlight python %}